Search our Archives:

 By Walter D. Levy

-At first I thought he was asking us to notice the marks on his arm that were made by his tefillin, but then I saw some
+At first I thought he was asking us to notice the marks on his arm that were made by his tefillin, but then I saw something else.

 Each week, the rebbe would teach us something new: the blessing before the haftorah, our haftorah itself, and the blessing after the haftorah, He would even offer suggestions on the speech we'd give to our families, friends and members of the congregation.